1996 30th ANNIVERSARY NORTH AMERICAN TOUR Dolenz, Jones, and Tork (June - December 1996)

 (Photo courtesy of Rhino Records)

 With the trio on the road, Nesmith was focused on other Monkees projects while still battling PBS.
 He began work on a proposed second Monkees feature film, which ultimately never got off the ground.
 However, during breaks on tour, Micky, Davy, and Peter joined Mike in the recording studio to put the finishing touches on a new album (Justus, released in the fall of 1996).
 While introducing "The Girl I Knew Somewhere" during the '96 shows, Micky informed the crowd that Mike was in the studio mixing the album, and that he sent his best wishes.
 No songs from Justus made the setlist, but "It's Not Too Late" was tested at a few concerts.
-Nesmith remained busy as the trio's tour came to a close in late 1996.
-The band had secured a deal with the ABC television network to produce a brand new, all original prime time television special to air during the February 1997 ratings sweeps period.
-Mike began work on the script as the trio completed their concert obligations.
+Nesmith remained busy after the album was completed, securing a deal with the ABC television network to produce a brand new, all original prime time television special to air during the February 1997 ratings sweeps period.
+Mike began work on the script while Micky, Davy, and Peter completed their concert obligations.

 Sam Goody/Musicland acted as the official retail sponsor of The Monkees' 30th Anniversary Tour.
 Displays and posters were prominent in stores that summer, and the trio made several in-store personal appearances in key cites on the tour's schedule, including Hollywood, California; Toronto, Ontario, Canada; and Charlotte, North Carolina.
 A co-sponsor of the tour included Carvin, who supplied guitars for each Monkee as well as for members of the backing band.